-Certain statements included in this Management's Discussion and Analysis ("MD&A") are forward-looking statements.
-They include estimates and statements that describe the company's future plans, objectives, goals and expectations, including words to the effect that the company or management expects a stated condition or result to occur.
+Certain of the statements made and contained in this Management's Discussion and Analysis ("MD&A") is "forward-looking information" within the meaning of the Ontario Securities Act or "forward-looking statements" within the meaning of Section 21E of the Securities Exchange Act of 1934 of the United States.
+Forward looking statements include estimates and statements that describe the company's future plans, objectives, goals and expectations, including words to the effect that the company or management expects a stated condition or result to occur.
 Wherever possible, words such as "anticipate", "may", "will", "expect", "believe", "plan" and other similar expressions have been used to identify these forward-looking statements.
 These statements reflect management's beliefs and are based on information currently available to the company's management.
 Forward-looking statements involve significant risks, uncertainties and assumptions.
 Although the company believes that these statements are based on reasonable assumptions, a number of factors could cause the actual results, performance or achievements of the company to be materially different from future results, performance or achievements expressed or implied by such forward-looking statements.
 For a comprehensive review of risk factors, please refer to the section entitled "Risk Factors" in both the company's Annual Information Form and this MD&A, each as filed on SEDAR.
-The company disclaims any obligation to update or revise any forward-looking statements to reflect new events or circumstances.
+The company disclaims any obligation to update or revise any forwardlooking statements to reflect new events or circumstances.
 Readers are cautioned not to put undue reliance on these forward-looking statements.